Free Shipping Statistics: Key Trends & Insights for 2025

 Returns are now an integral part of the customer experience, and businesses must align their policies to minimize friction.
 (Source)

-Retailers offering free shipping outperform peers in customer loyalty by 22%.
+29. Retailers offering free shipping outperform peers in customer loyalty by 22%

 In a landscape where customers expect free delivery but shipping costs continue to rise, businesses must strike a balance between value and sustainability.
 That is where ClickPost steps in.
-As a logistics intelligence platform, ClickPost enables ecommerce businesses to offer reliable, real-time shipping experiences without losing profitability.
+As a logistics management platform, ClickPost enables ecommerce businesses to offer reliable, real-time shipping experiences without losing profitability.

 Here is how ClickPost helps you stay competitive: